jatofg/nawa/README.md

 ## Building

-NAWA has been tested especially on Linux.
-The shared library and tests have been tested to also build and run on macOS (1), and they will probably also do on BSD derivates.
+NAWA has been tested especially on Linux, but also runs fine on macOS (both as a library and using nawarun) *(1)*.
+It will probably also run on other BSD derivates, but this has not been tested.

-Nawarun currently builds and runs on Linux only.

 Windows is not supported and will never be.